dakky/wordclock/README.md

 * Webinterface for configuration of the wordclock

-#### Stripe layout
+#### Stripe layout /Configuration

-There are two different layouts for two kinds of wireing the stripes.
-In the layout header files X/Y coords are mapped to the index no. of each LED on the stripes.
+As there a multiple ways to wire the LEDs on the back of the clock and there are also multiple frontplates, there are two places where to configure the actual setup:
+  1. layout.h
+     this file describes the wiring of the LED Strip.
+See explaination in file
+  1. words_layout.h
+     this file describes the frontplate via simple x/y coordinates

 ##### Layout 1